Shampoo or Conditioner First: Does the Order Matter?

 What Happens if You Use Conditioner Before Shampoo?

 Shampoo is a product used to cleanse hair and scalp.
 We all know it quite well!
-Shampoo can remove excess dirt, oils, and buildup on our scalp and hair using surfactants and detergent.
+Using surfactants and detergent, shampoo can remove excess dirt, oils, and buildup on our scalp and hair.
 The lathering effect of shampoo opens up the cuticle of our hair, allowing it to be cleansed before conditioning.

 Once we shampoo our hair, we should always apply conditioner.
 Conditioner is a product that will moisturize and provide nourishment.
 Conditioning provides nutrients and hydration that may have been naturally lost or stripped away during the shampooing process.

 Conditioners don’t have any cleansing properties, but on the other hand, some shampoos may have mild conditioning elements.
-As we get older, a good rule of thumb is to gravitate towards products that are moisturizing — both shampoos and conditioners alike.
+As we get older, a good rule of thumb is to gravitate towards moisturizing products— shampoos and conditioners alike.

 Using conditioner before shampoo will have different results depending on the person.
-This variant is how your hair and scalp normally react to the traditional method of shampooing before applying conditioner.
+This variant is how your hair and scalp typically react to the traditional shampooing before conditioning method.

-If your hair becomes greasy, oily, weighed down, or lacks volume, you may be up for a change.
+You may be up for a change if your hair becomes greasy, oily, weighed down or lacks volume.
 Try switching from shampooing and then conditioning to reversing the order: using your conditioner first.

 Are There Benefits To Reverse Washing Your Hair?

 For those who find that the traditional order leaves their hair greasy and weighed down, reversing has many benefits.
-However, reversing the order to conditioner before shampoo should only be used about once a week.
-The typical method of shampooing should be used any other time you wash your hair during the week.
+However, reversing the order to conditioner before shampoo should only be used once a week.
+The typical shampooing method should be used any other time you wash your hair during the week.

 One of the biggest reasons to reverse the order to conditioner first for hair washing is to protect strands.
 Brittle and dry hair prone to breakage may be stripped of any natural oils that prevent it from worsening.
 Stripping the oils further by using shampoo can compromise the integrity of your hair.

 Using conditioner first can create a barrier around your hair strands.
-When shampoo is applied with this method, it will not take away the natural oil like it may have been before.
+When applied with this method, shampoo will not take away the natural oil like it may have been before.
 Instead, you’re left with hair cleaned of dirt and debris while still being conditioned and nourished.

 Conditioning first can also help shampoo become evenly distributed across your hair strands instead of localized to one spot.
-When you’ve showered using conditioner, you may notice that it takes a little bit of time to fully rinse out.
+When you’ve showered using conditioner, you may notice that it takes some time to rinse thoroughly.

 Conditioners have properties that easily coat and distribute it throughout the hair.
 A little conditioner can go a long way when compared to shampoo!
-Shampoo tends to not spread out as easily and stays more localized.
+Shampoo tends not to spread out as efficiently and stays more localized.

 Using conditioner first can allow the shampoo to distribute evenly across all parts of the hair strands.
 This method primes your hair for more even cleaning.